TAI Baykuş

-TAI Baykuş is a radio-controlled tactical unmanned aerial vehicle designed, developed and built by Turkish Aerospace Industries (TAI) between 2003-2004.
+TAI Baykuş is a radio-controlled tactical unmanned aerial vehicle designed, developed and built by Turkish Aerospace Industries (TAI) between 2003 and 2004.

 Baykuş is the Turkish word for "owl".
 TAI produces other UAVs named after birds.

 Development

 The UAV was developed based on the experience gained by its half-sized model TAI Pelikan.

 The shoulder-winged UAV has all composite material airframe with metal twin tail booms.
 The drone is propelled by two 2-cylinder 2-stroke gasoline engines of type JPX DC320 from France with 2 x 20 hp power.
 There exist two versions of TAI Baykuş related to propeller configuration, a pusher and a tractor aircraft.

 The drone carries a two-axis gimbaled EO/IR camera, which relays its video in real-time telemetry.
 Its guidance/tracking takes place fully autonomous based on INS/GPS integrated waypoint navigation system.
 Take off and landing of the drone is accomplished in conventional way on wheels.